Epistemic theories of truth: Pragmatic views

 Although the pragmatic theory of truth is not strictly classifiable as an epistemic theory of truth, it does bear a relationship to theories of truth that are based on concepts of inquiry and knowledge.

 The ideal epistemic perspective is that of "completed science", which will appear in the (temporal) "limit of scientific inquiry".
 A proposition is true if and only if, in the long run it will come to be accepted by a group of inquirers using scientific rational inquiry.
 This can also be modalized: a proposition is true if, and only if, in the long run it would come to be accepted by a group of inquirers, if they were to use scientific rational inquiry.
 This view is thus a modification of the consensus view.
-The consensus need to satisfy certain constraints in order for the accepted propositions to be true.
+The consensus needs to satisfy certain constraints in order for the accepted propositions to be true.
 For example, the methods used must be those of scientific inquiry (criticism, observation, reproducibility, etc.).
 This "modification" of the consensus view is an appeal to the correspondence theory of truth, which is opposed to the consensus theory of truth.

 Long-run scientific pragmatism was defended by Charles Sanders Peirce.
 A variant of this viewpoint is associated with Jürgen Habermas, though he later abandoned it.